avi3tal/knowledgebase/ds/stack/README.md

-Stack: abstrack data type (interface)
+Stack: abstract data type (interface)
 ---
 Can be implemented with a one dimensional array or linked-list